bz-bennie/python-basics/README.md

 ##

-just a bunch of basic python concepts :)
+just a bunch of basic python concepts and projects :)